Government of Pakistan: Prime Minister and Cabinet

 The Cabinet can have a maximum of 11 percent (50 members including the Prime Minister) of the total strength of the Parliament.

 Each Cabinet member must be a member of Parliament (MP).
+The Minister can be from the either house of the Parliament, but maximum 1/4th of the Ministers can be from the Senate.
 The Cabinet Ministers chair the Cabinet and are further assisted by the Cabinet Secretary of Pakistan, whose appointment comes from the Civil Services of Pakistan.
 Other Ministers are Ministers of State, junior members who report directly to one of the Cabinet Ministers, often overseeing a specific aspect of government.

-Once appointed by the Prime Minister, all Cabinet Ministers are officially confirmed to their appointment offices by the President in a special oath of ceremony.
+Once appointed by the prime minister, all Cabinet Ministers are officially confirmed to their appointment offices by the president in a special oath of ceremony.

-The President of Pakistan, officially the President of the Islamic Republic of Pakistan, is the ceremonial head of state of Pakistan and the commander-in-chief of the Pakistan Armed Forces.
+The president of Pakistan, officially the President of the Islamic Republic of Pakistan, is the ceremonial head of state of Pakistan and the commander-in-chief of the Pakistan Armed Forces.

 The office of president was created upon the proclamation of Islamic Republic on 23 March 1956.
 The then serving governor-general, Major-General Iskander Mirza, assumed office as the first president.
 Following the 1958 coup d'etat, the office of prime minister was abolished, leaving the Presidency as the most powerful office in the country.
 This position was further strengthened when the 1962 Constitution was adopted.
 It turned Pakistan into a Presidential Republic, giving all executive powers to the president.
 In 1973, the new Constitution established Parliamentary democracy and reduced president's role to a ceremonial one.
 Nevertheless, the military takeover in 1977 reversed the changes.
 The 8th Amendment turned Pakistan into a semi-presidential republic and in the period between 1985 and 2010, the executive power was shared by president and prime minister.
 The 18th Amendment in 2010 restored Parliamentary Democracy in the country, and reduced presidency to a ceremonial position.